mrtrkmn/Cloud-Computing/readme.md

 This repository contains exercises from Cloud Computing course at TUM.

-Provisioning of instances are done through Terraform and installation of required packages are carried with Ansible.
+- Provisioning of instances are done through Terraform and installation of required packages are carried with Ansible.

-Each exercise contains set of simple challenges to overcome.
+- Although exercises do not mention anything about Terraform or Ansible, I included them for easy management and provisioning.

-Although exercises do not mention anything about Terraform or Ansible, I included them for easy management and provisioning.
+- All exercises are done in GCP.